 He joined EA Los Angeles towards the end of the development cycle of Command & Conquer 3: Tiberium Wars, and contributed to the completion of the game's single-player campaign.
 One of his goals when leaving GameSpot was to "earn one of those Editor's Choice awards" (awards that are granted to games that receive a score above 9.0), and Command & Conquer 3: Tiberium Wars received a qualifying score, and thus, his development team was given the award.
 After finishing up the game, Kasavin supervised a number of balance patches and content updates, then went on to work as a producer on Command & Conquer: Red Alert 3.
 On Red Alert 3, Kasavin wrote much of the in-game text and unit dialogue, contributed to the structure and tuning of the campaign, and designed the console control scheme among other features.
 After Red Alert 3, Kasavin worked on the Uprising expansion pack.
 After finishing work on the Expansion Pack, Kasavin took a new position at 2K Games, working as a Publishing Producer on Spec Ops: The Line.

 After the birth of his son, Greg resigned from 2K Games and promised a forthcoming announcement about his new venture in the independent games industry, stating, "..this is something I have to do and this may be the only chance I'll ever get to do it."
-Greg later announced via his Twitter account that he had joined Supergiant Games as the Creative Director.
+Greg later announced via his Twitter account that he had joined Supergiant Games as Creative Director.
+At Supergiant Games he has worked on the video games Bastion and Transistor.

 - His favorite game of all time is a tie between Ultima V and Street Fighter II.